-(economic benefit of water) - can measure effects in employment and profit from sectors and industries and on farm cost in economic model

-For this scenario there would be land-use change (afforestation) and decreases in land-use intensity The economic effects of changes in land-use, particularly on Maori landholdings that significantly rely on agriculture, forestry, horticulture and future geothermal energy production are significant.
+(economic benefit of water) - can measure effects in employment and profit from sectors and industries and on farm cost in economic model For this scenario there would be land-use change (afforestation) and decreases in land-use intensity The economic effects of changes Maori landholdings that significantly rely on agriculture, forestry, horticulture and future geothermal energy production are significant.

-While there is expected to be some increases in forestry (which has low labour force requirements) and value added industries such as pulp and paper, there will be significant reductions in other primary sectors; horticulture and fruit growing, sheep and beef, dairy.
-This scenario has some 40% less reduction in value and 50% reduction in employment (dairy and sheep/beef) with smaller impact on horticulture and fruit growing.
-There will be some reductions in energy production but it is unclear the scale of effect on geothermal energy production.
+While there is expected to be some increases in forestry (which has low labour force requirements) and value added industries such as be significant reductions in other primary sectors; horticulture and fruit growing, sheep and beef, dairy.
+This scenario has some 40% I 50% reduction in employment (dairy and sheep/beef) with smaller impact on horticulture and fruit growing.
+There will be some reductions is unclear the scale of effect on geothermal energy production.